amanankesh03/FCTFG/README.md

     1. KR Prajwal, Rudrabha Mukhopadhyay, Vinay P Namboodiri, and CV Jawahar.
 2020.
 A lip sync expert is all you need for speech to lip generation in the wild.
 InProc.
 ACM MM.
 484–492.
     [paper Link](https://arxiv.org/abs/2008.10010)

-## Visual Encoder: StyleGAN inversion Network
+## Visual Encoder: StyleGAN Inversion Network
     First of all, we pre-train a StyleGAN2 [24] generator on the VoxCeleb2 dataset and then train HyperStyle [1] inversion network with the pre-trained StyleGAN2 model.
 Specifically, we replace the e4e [46] encoder in the HyperStyle model with pSp [35]encoder.

     1. Yuval Alaluf, Omer Tov, Ron Mokady, Rinon Gal, and Amit Bermano.
 2022.